Metformin: Impurities

+The FDA issued revised guidelines about nitrosamine impurities in September 2024.

 History

-The biguanide class of antidiabetic medications, which also includes the withdrawn agents phenformin and buformin, originates from the French lilac or goat's rue (Galega officinalis), a plant used in folk medicine for several centuries.
-G. officinalis itself does not contain any of these medications, but isoamylene guanidine; phenformin, buformin, and metformin are chemically synthesized compounds composed of two guanidine molecules, and are more lipophilic than the plant-derived parent compound.
+The biguanide class of antidiabetic medications, which also includes the withdrawn agents phenformin and buformin, originates from the plant Goat's rue (Galega officinalis) also known as Galega, French lilac, Italian fitch, Spanish sainfoin, Pestilenzkraut, or Professor-weed.
+(The plant should not be confused with plants in the genus Tephrosia which are highly toxic and sometimes also called Goat's rue.)
+Galega officinalis has been used in folk medicine for several centuries.
+G. officinalis itself does not contain biguanide medications which are chemically synthesized compounds composed of two guanidine molecules and designed to be less toxic than the plant-derived parent compounds guanidine and galegine (isoamylene guanidine).

 Metformin was first described in the scientific literature in 1922, by Emil Werner and James Bell, as a product in the synthesis of N,N-dimethylguanidine.
 In 1929, Slotta and Tschesche discovered its sugar-lowering action in rabbits, finding it the most potent biguanide analog they studied.
-This result was completely forgotten, as other guanidine analogs such as the synthalins, took over and were themselves soon overshadowed by insulin.
+This result was ignored, as other guanidine analogs such as the synthalins, took over and were themselves soon overshadowed by insulin.

 Interest in metformin resumed at the end of the 1940s.
 In 1950, metformin, unlike some other similar compounds, was found not to decrease blood pressure and heart rate in animals.
 That year, Filipino physician Eusebio Y. Garcia used metformin (he named it Fluamine) to treat influenza; he noted the medication "lowered the blood sugar to minimum physiological limit" and was not toxic.
 Garcia believed metformin to have bacteriostatic, antiviral, antimalarial, antipyretic, and analgesic actions.
 In a series of articles in 1954, Polish pharmacologist Janusz Supniewski was unable to confirm most of these effects, including lowered blood sugar.
-Instead he observed antiviral effects in humans.
+Instead, he observed antiviral effects in humans.